Health and Societies Student Advisory Board

 Sejal Sangani '24 (Public Health)

 Hi everyone!
-My name is Sejal, and I'm a junior from Cleveland, OH concentrating in Public Health.
+My name is Sejal, and I'm a senior from Cleveland, OH concentrating in Public Health.
 I love the wide range of disciplines that HSOC covers, which is one of the reasons I chose it as my major As part of HSOC SAB, I am so excited to get to know more members of the HSOC department, as well as bring more HSOC programming to the Penn community.
 I'm also involved with the West Philadelphia Tutoring Project, The Daily Pennsylvanian, GlobeMed, Synapse, and I'm a peer advisor for the College.
 I look forward to a great year, and I hope to meet many of you soon!

 Madison Goodwin '24 (Healthcare Markets and Finance)